Beating the Odds: Estate Planning and Business Succession

 Without adequate liquidity, beneficiaries may be forced into a fire sale of business assets, or their competing interests may slowly tear the business apart.
 Life insurance, pre-established dividend policies, and deferred compensation plans are some of the tools available to sidestep these problems.
 All require advance planning.

-Some business owners put off succession planning because they perceive it as threatening their control.
-Good succession planning, however, serves to maintain an owner’s control over business assets while he or she shepherds them to the next generation(s).
-Failure to plan ahead represents a far greater threat to control and puts hard won family wealth at risk.
+Some business owners put off succession planning because it threatens their control of the business they worked so hard to build.
+Good succession planning, however, maintains an owner’s control over business assets while he or she shepherds them to the next generation(s).
+Failure to plan ahead represents a far greater threat to control and puts hard-won family wealth at risk.

 .